iamThiagoo/iamThiagoo/README.md

 Web Developer
 -------------

-I'm currently 19 years old, I started studying and deepening myself in the technology field in April / 2021.
-I'm currently taking the "Análise e Desenvolvimento de Sistemas" course at college and working in the area.

-* 🌍  I'm based in Caxias do Sul, Brazil
+Hello everyone, all right?

+- I would like to introduce myself, as you saw my name is Thiago and I am currently 19 years old.
+I'm in the third semester of the "Systems Analysis and Development" course at FSG, Caxias do Sul (Brazil) and I love to work in this area.

+- My area of expertise is web development, so I have a lot of experience with PHP and Javascript.
+Lately I've been studying Laravel and SASS/SCSS a lot and I have plans to migrate to mobile development in a few years when I have more experience.

-* ✉️  You can contact me at [devthiagoferreira@gmail.com](mailto:devthiagoferreira@gmail.com)
+- You can contact me through my [LinkedIn](https://www.linkedin.com/in/imthiagoferreira/) or my [Email](mailto:devthiagoferreira@gmail.com).
-* 🚀  I'm currently working on [Plenatech](http://plena.tech/)
-* 🧠  I'm learning about Laravel and SASS/SCSS

 ### Skills

 <p align="left">
 <a href="https://www.php.net/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/php-colored.svg" width="36" height="36" alt="PHP" /></a>